 What is this?
 Receiving Italian dual citizenship from Canada is not especially hard, but there are certain rules that can block someone from getting their ancestral claim.
 Women born before January 1, 1948, and those who gave up their Italian citizenship are not eligible.
 However, there are certain cases, called the "1948 Case," that may still fit you.
 If you live in Canada and are not sure if you qualify, we offer free consultations.
-Our team can investigate your family history and tell you whether or not you are eligible for dual citizenship without any demand or obligation.
 For those with familial connections to Italy, Citizenship by descent can often be obtained in Canada without much difficulty.
 We take pride in providing our clients with a hassle-free experience and strive to make sure the necessary paperwork is in order for a swift acquisition of an Italian passport.

 It is now time to look at the steps required to seek Italian citizenship from Canada, as well as information which is pertinent to the whole application procedure.

 Establishing Your Eligibility for Italian Dual Nationality It is your task to demonstrate these associations with the necessary paperwork; the Italian consulate won't give help with this.
 Put differently, you are the one who has to find valid forebears and acquire the necessary evidence to back your request.
 The consulate is unable to vouch for the accuracy of any claims concerning ancestry.
 Each case is different, however, the necessary paperwork typically includes birth certificates, marriage certificates, death certificates for all relatives descending from the Italian-born ancestor.
 Depending on the specific application, additional documents may be required.
-When attempting to acquire Italian citizenship through marriage in Canada, one may not need to contact or involve their forebears; nonetheless, certain paperwork is still essential.
-If applying for Italian citizenship by marriage in Canada, it is necessary to wait 18 months prior to applying for dual citizenship through marriage, as qualification for this process is only possible after three years of marriage.
+[Read also: 14 Documents Needed for Italian Dual Citizenship [Free Checklist]

 Given this, the process of requesting dual citizenship can be quite intricate.
 For those who require assistance, we are here to help.
-Our team has an abundance of experience and expertise that can expedite the procedure and minimize the hassle that many applicants struggle with.
+Our team can expedite the procedure and minimize the hassle that many applicants struggle with.

-Steps for Acquiring Canadian Dual Citizenship In order to become a Canadian citizen with dual citizenship in Italy, the following steps should be taken.
+Steps for Acquiring Italian Dual Citizenship In order to become a Canadian citizen with Italian dual citizenship, the following steps should be taken.

-1. If you're applying for Italian citizenship by marriage in Canada, identify the ancestor of yours who was born in Italy.
-2. Get the required documents to support your application.
+1. If you're applying for Italian citizenship by descent in Canada, identify the ancestor of yours who was born in Italy.
+2. Get the required documents to support your application (we can help with Italian documents).
 3. Have the papers authenticated and translated.
 4. Schedule an appointment with the Italian consulate close to you.
 5. Participate in the interview that is part of the process.

-The third step of the process involves two significant requirements - translation and apostilling.
-To put it simply, you need to hire a qualified translator to rephrase your documents, and they must be authorized by the consulate.
+The third step of the process involves two significant requirements - apostilling and translation.
+To put it simply, you need to hire a qualified translator to translate your documents, and they must be authorized by the consulate.
 When it comes to apostilling the documents, this is a form of endorsement from the Canadian government.

 Italian Consulate has more than 2 year wait time for getting an appointment; OR